“Speak to the children of Israel, and say to them:

 ‘The feasts of the Lord, which you shall proclaim to be holy convocations,

-My feasts.
+these are My feasts.
 (Leviticus 23:2)

 In our newsletter last October, I wrote about the first of these three feasts, Passover.
 I then said that the next month I would write about the other two.
 I didn’t.
 Thank God that his promises are more certain than my own.
 Thank you for your patience.
 I hope it pays off.
 I’d like to pick up this three-part series again and finish it this month and next.
 I pray that it proves enlightening and fruitful.
 We continue now with the second of these three festivals in the Old Testament that were non-negotiable for pious believers.
 Next month we will conclude with the third.
 These three festivals are described in further detail elsewhere, but they are commanded and summarized soon after God spoke the 10 Commandments from Mt.
 Sinai in Exodus 20.
 Here we read from Exodus chapter 23: